 Hegel looked upon the world not as an active participant in society and human history, but as a philosopher, contemplating events from afar.
 He set himself up as a measuring rod of the world, interpreting history according to his prejudices as the history of thought, the world as the world of ideas, an Ideal World.
 Thus for Hegel, problems and contradictions were posed not in real terms but in terms of thought, and could therefore find their solution only in terms of thought.
 Instead of contradictions in society being solved by the actions of men and women, by the class struggle, they instead find their solution in the philosopher's head, in the Absolute Idea!

 Nevertheless, Hegel recognised the errors and shortcomings of the old mechanistic outlook.
 He also pointed out the inadequacies of formal logic and set about the creation of a new world outlook which could explain the contradictions of change and movement.
 (See below).

 Although Hegel rediscovered and analysed the laws of motion and change, his idealism placed everything on its head.
 It was the struggle and criticism of the Young Hegelians, led by Ludwig Feuerbach (1804-1872), which tried to correct and place philosophy back on its feet.
-Yet even Feuerbach--“the under half of him was materialist, the upper half idealist” (Engels)--was not able to fully purge Hegelianism of its idealist outlook.
+Yet even Feuerbach--“the under half of him was materialist, the upper half idealist” (Engels, Feuerbach, The Roots of the Socialist Philosophy)--was not able to fully purge Hegelianism of its idealist outlook.
 This work was left to Marx and Engels, who were able to rescue the dialectical method from its mystical shell.
 Hegelian dialectics were fused with modern materialism to produce the revolutionary understanding of dialectical materialism.